shuaitang/TPRU/README.md

 ## Language Modelling on WikiText-103

 The code here conducts data preprocessing and training a language modelling with our proposed TPRU on WikiText-103.
+It supports multi-GPU training.

 ### Data preparation